dsanson/Pandoc.tmbundle/README.markdown

 This bundle is a work in progress.
 It has many warts, and it is far from complete.

 The Language Syntax, for example, has been shamelessly plundered from Fletcher Penney's [MultiMarkdown Bundle](http://fletcherpenney.net/multimarkdown/multimarkdown_bundle_for_textm/).
-I've made a few changes, but I've made not attempt to systematically change it to account for differences between pandoc and mmd.
+I've made a few changes, but I've made no attempt to systematically change it to account for differences between pandoc and mmd.

 ## Scope ##